xdssio/spoonbill/docs/markdowns/use_cases.md

 ```

-* This can be even more efficient if we save the already computed embeddings straight in redis, but this gets the point
+* This can be even more efficient if we save the already computed average embeddings straight in redis, but this example
-  across.
+  should get the point across.